matuteiglesias/journal/content/Dev/2023-11-11_Developed_Text_Cleaning_and_Data_Processing_Functi.md

 ### Session Goal:
-The session aimed to develop and refine [[Python]] functions for text cleaning, [[data processing]], and semantic analysis, focusing on error correction, formatting, and data manipulation.
+The session aimed to develop and refine [[Python]] functions for text cleaning, data processing, and semantic analysis, focusing on error correction, formatting, and data manipulation.

 ### Key Activities:
 - Implemented a [[Python]] function to merge invalid sections of text into previous valid sections, enhancing data integrity.